 They refused to see that the Law of Moses was merely a physical foreshadow of a spiritual real substance that was being revealed.
 They hated Yahoshua so much that they demanded He be killed.
 And, He was—on Passover.
 He rose again on the Feast of Firstfruits.

 The apostles proclaimed the name Yahoshua (Yah’s salvation) both to the Jews and to the Gentiles.
-But, it was the Jews (those who believed their salvation was in the written words of the scriptures) who despised the apostles most, and chased them from town to town.
+But, it was the Jews (those who believed their salvation was in the written words of the scriptures and by performing the mandates of the physical law) who despised the apostles most, and chased them from town to town.
 Most of the apostles were martyred because they preached Yahoshua the Messiah, and they were hated for it.

 Ask yourself this: if what the apostles preached were the teachings of christianity, then why were the Jews so threatened by them—to the point of wanting them dead?
 There were many religions that co-existed peacefully with the Jews.
 What was it about the message of the apostles that angered the Jews so much that they chased the apostles everywhere trying to silence them?